In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 AP

-as I already answered in the comments above, I am not sure that you can use LocalBusiness markup for a service-area company that doesn’t have an office.
+as I already answered in the comments below, I am not sure that you can use LocalBusiness markup for a service-area company that doesn’t have an office.
 According to Google documentation, the “address” is a required attribute for this markup.

 I don’t want to give the wrong advice but you can try using the Service schema.
 As for adding multiple service areas instead of actual locations – I haven’t made such markup, so I don’t have the necessary template (if such a template can be created at all).